-Wedding photography tips Shoot Great Wedding Photos28 March 2018
+Wedding photography tips Shoot Great Wedding Photos15 March 2020

 Wedding photography tips and advice on how to reduce your photo retouching time in front of the computer..

-I get a lot of photo retouching enquiries from very unhappy brides and grooms.
+I am in the fortunate position to have some really skilled clients like Chris Ferenzi a USA based wedding and event photographer, that regularly sends me quality photos to edit.
+On the flip side, I also get a lot of photo retouching enquiries from very unhappy brides and grooms.
 In my opinion weddings are probably one of the most important events in people’s lives and the wedding photos are meant to be a treasure to them.
 There are many things that can go wrong during a wedding photography photo shoot, below are a few tips that might help you avoid these common mistakes.

 Wedding photography tips